 - Put the oil in your bath.

 - Try the bottle method (inhale it straight from the bottle—but keep a distance if it’s too strong!)

 How to Use Essential Oils When Inhaling

-Certainly, individuals suffering from a cold or an annoying cough can inhale eucalyptus essential oil, and those experiencing nausea are recommended to try out healing natural oils like peppermint.
+Indeed, individuals suffering from a cold or an annoying cough can inhale eucalyptus essential oil, and those experiencing nausea are recommended to try out healing natural oils like peppermint.
 According to experts, when a person inhales an essential oil, the odor molecules go through the nasal cavity and straight to the brain through different receptor sites, such as the limbic system.
-In fact, the limbic system is linked to the sections of the brain that control blood pressure, memory, hormone balance, and heart rate.
+In fact, the limbic system is linked to the sections of the brain that control:

 How to Use Essential Oils for Aromatherapy with a Cotton Ball